-Lastly, theft of a vehicle is one of the most frequently filed auto insurance claims.
-If you have comprehensive insurance, your carrier will cover theft; but, do keep in mind that there may be some stipulations.
+Lastly, vehicle theft is one of the most frequently filed auto insurance claims.
+If you have comprehensive insurance, your carrier will cover theft but keep in mind that there may be some stipulations.
 For example, if you are financing the car, you may have to make up the difference between the amount you owe your lender and the amount your car insurance provider will pay out.
 Additionally, a theft claim will lead to a substantial increase in your premiums.

 Always take precautions to avoid theft.
 Never leave your keys in the vehicle, always keep the doors locked, park in secure areas, and never leave anything of value inside your vehicle.

 Final Word on the Most Common Car Insurance Claims

 In today’s world, filing an auto insurance claim is common.
 It’s right up there with going to the dentist and getting your taxes done.
 Preparing for some of the more common insurance claim scenarios can make a difference in terms of helping you stay away from them.
 The most common auto insurance claims are for minor accidents, fender benders, damaged windshields, vandalism, storm damage, single-vehicle accidents, whiplash, and theft.
 Understanding some of these dangers that are lurking around can help you make a conscious effort to avoid getting into a situation where you would have to file these claims.